 Transfer speculates how defunct rail yards can become testbeds for new urban models in the post-industrial age.

 In this newfound condition, the project purges the contemporary city from its enclaves by means of material, programmatic, and circulatory transfer.
-It asks how latent traces can reformulate a city’s typology and social condition to create a more diverse urban alternative for Chicago.
+It asks how latent traces of a city's past can reformulate a city’s urban condition to create a more diverse urban alternative for Chicago.

 2012 Charles Goodwin Sands Memorial Silver Medal, Cornell University